keeneyetact/retroBoard/README.md

 - Replaced all occurences of `withRouter` by `useHistory` and `useParams`
 - Added CI/CD support with Travis
 - Auto-deployment of Docker images to Docker Hub
+- Changing the UX related to Summary Mode
+- Adding the ability to copy the content of the session in the clipboard, both in Markdown format and Rich Text

 ### Version 2.1.4